-Old age isn’t always kind to eyes.
-Even people with 20/20 vision will often see a general decrease of various eyesight and vision attritubes as they get older.
+Old age isn’t always kind to the eyes.
+Even people with 20/20 vision will often see a general decrease in various eyesight and vision attributes as they get older.
 This is largely due to a long list of conditions that either become worse or more likely with age.
 Presbyopia, for example, an impairment of near vision, is literally a combination of Greek terms for “old man” and “sight” (not to exclude women, who also experience it).
 It also has something to do with contrast sensitivity.

 Cataracts, age-related macular degeneration, glaucoma, diabetes – all of these pose serious risks to your vision.
 All are much, much more likely to hit as we age.
 And while the news isn’t all bad – nearsighted people will sometimes actually see their vision improve as they grow older – it isn’t, on balance, what we’d call good.

 One of the most common and potentially serious changes is a serious loss of contrast vision.
 However, despite all that, it’s not among the most talked about changes.
 We’ll aim to change that here by talking about what contrast sensitivity is, how it changes with age, and what exactly can be done about it.